terra-money/docs/docs/develop/guides/smart-contracts/upgrade-cosmwasm.md

 # Upgrade Smart Contracts to Cosmwasm 1.0.0

 Upgrading to Cosmwasm 1.0.0 requires upgrades to various dependencies in the smart contract.

-Within the `Cargo.toml` file, update the following dependencies to these versions:
+1\.
+Open your smart contract's `Cargo.toml` file, and update the following dependencies to these versions:

-### Under [dependencies]
+**Under [dependencies]**:

 - cosmwasm-std = "1.0.0"
 - cosmwasm-storage = "1.0.0"